 Thinking Theology: Nigeria – The year of Jubilee!

-The 2018 theological gathering with the theme ‘We won’t Stop until poverty Stops’ will be delivered with an African feel and flavour with dance and drumming as a recurring motif.
+The 2018 theological gathering with the theme ‘We won’t Stop until poverty Stops’ was delivered with an African feel and flavour with dance and drumming as a recurring motif.
 In Nigeria like in other parts of Africa, dancing is not only a powerful form of communication but expresses something that connects with individuals in a deeper way.

 Bridging the generational gap:

-Who is this Thinking Theology gathering for?
+Who was the Thinking Theology gathering for?